mdenomy/expense_tracker/Readme.md

 ** NOTE: I am not advocating commiting changes with failing tests as part of your normal development practices.
 I did it for this repository to be able to swithc to different parts of the Red-Green-Refactor cycle quickly in the course of a presentation **

+I intentionally avoid using the Rails scaffolding generator, although I do use the individual generators for model, controller, and database migrations.

 #Iterations
 ##Iteration 0
-Set up a bare bones rails project to use rspec.
+Set up a bare bones Rails project to use rspec.
 Rspec is configured to display colors and provide the documentation output.

 The database is postgres, but that can be changed if needed.
 ###Branches